lewisfish/3DGridCode/README.md

 ## How to run

+First Download the code from this [link](https://github.com/lewisfish/3DGridCode/archive/refs/tags/v1.0.zip)

-First open a terminal and change directories to this code.
+Then open a terminal and change directories to this code location and unzip it.

 Then type ```make``` into your terminal to compile the code.

 Then type ```./mcgrid``` to run the code.

 ## Documentation

-Documentation can be found [here](http://lewismcmillan.com/3DGridCode/).
+Documentation of the API can be found [here](http://lewismcmillan.com/3DGridCode/).

 Explanation of the code and the MCRT method can be found [here](http://www-star.st-and.ac.uk/~kw25/teaching/mcrt/mcrt.html).